Evercoder/culori/README.md

 You can optionally assign different weights to the channels in the color space.
 See, for example, the [Kotsarenko/Ramos distance](#culoriDifferenceKotsarenkoRamos).

-The default weights `[1, 1, 1, 0]` mean that the _alpha_, which is the fourth channel in all the color spaces Culori defines, is not taken into account.
+The default weights `[1, 1, 1, 0]` mean that the _alpha_, which is the fourth channel in all the color spaces culori defines, is not taken into account.
 Send `[1, 1, 1, 1]` as the weights to include it in the computation.

 For the `h` channel in the color (in any color space that has this channel), we're using a _shortest hue distance_ to compute the hue's contribution to the distance.
 In spaces such as HSL or HSV, where the range of this difference is `[0, 180]` — as opposed to `[0, 1]` for the other channels — consider adjusting the weights so that the hue contributes "equally" to the distance: